ultra000x/fclone/README.md

 - Your provider is not suitable for this script.

 ### Disclaimer!
-I hope you have familiarized yourself with the laws applicable in each country.
-As a developer, I cannot be held responsible for any consequences arising from your actions.
+I hope you have familiarized yourself with the laws applicable in your nation!
+As a developer, I'm not responsible for any consequences arising from your actions.
 Any errors or issues that may occur will be the sole responsibility of the script user.
 ##

 ```python